The best hamburger recipe that’s simple and delicious! These juicy beef burger patties are a go-to for grilling season or cooking on the stovetop.

 • Ground beef: For the best juicy ground beef burgers, I love to use meat that is 80/20 fat (not lean).
 Ground chuck is also a great choice, but more pricey.

-• BBQ sauce: This is the secret to the flavor and moisture in this homemade hamburger patty is BBQ sauce.
+• BBQ sauce: The secret to the flavor and moisture in this homemade hamburger patty is BBQ sauce.

 • Seasonings: Garlic powder, salt and pepper.